Mircea-s-classes/ai-hardware-project-proposal-pi-ronman/HowTo/ReadMe.md

 Bird Detection for the Pi5 with AI hat is a python file called camera_hailo_yolo_birds.py
 <br>This Python script is designed to work with a usb camera as the input device

-To run the file, enter the code below in the Pi terminal window
+To run the file, enter the code below in the Pi terminal window <br>
 <br>cd ~/hailo-rpi5-examples
 <br>source venv_hailo_rpi_examples/bin/activate
 <br>python camera_hailo_yolo_birds.py